dannyfritz/awesome-ray-tracing/GLOSSARY.md

   <dt>SSS</dt>
   <dd>Subsurface Scattering</dd>
   <dt><a href="https://en.wikipedia.org/wiki/Subsurface_scattering">Subsurface Scattering</a></dt>
   <dd>When light enters a material, scatters, and exits from another point.
-An example material is human skin, leaves, wax, and milk.</dd>
+Example materials requring this method to look realistic are human skin, leaves, wax, and milk.</dd>
 </dl>